UpDown Desk Review: My Opinion After 3 Years Of Ownership

 The frame feels as bulletproof as the steel bullbar bolted to the front of my 4WD.

-Above: you’re greeted by solid steel beams and satisfyingly chunky legs as soon as you open the cardboard boxes.
+Above: Open the cardboard boxes and you’ll be greeted by solid steel beams and satisfyingly chunky legs.

 Because of this chunky frame, the desk has a low centre of gravity, which helps it remain very sturdy.